 The Beauty Industry consistently faces legislation calling for review of cosmetology professions.
 Each state in the U.S. regulates cosmetology and there are laws in place to protect consumers.
 So, who enforces these cosmetology regulations, licenses and education?
 State boards!
 State boards are in place to protect consumers and regulate the industry.
 These boards require that professionals receive education, pass exams and are licensed.
 State inspectors report violations to their board, which may rely on the state's attorney office to enforce fines or charges against unlicensed individuals.
 However, it is often a daunting and difficult task to find unlicensed practitioners, leaving the boards limited in their ability to enforce their authority.

 Rather than complaining about these issues, we as an industry have the power to come together and overcome these challenges: to expose the damaging and unethical "underground" beauty industry and to educate clients on the importance of hiring licensed professionals for beauty services.

-It’s time to defend this great industry and this starts with simple conversations.
-Learn more about how you can become a Beauty Industry Advocate at probeauty.org/advocacy.
+It's time to defend this great industry and this starts with simple conversations.
+Learn more about how you can become an Industry Advocate at probeauty.org/advocacy.